Qualcomm's potential break-up could lead to courtship with Intel

 It would also allow Intel to expand its footprint in the key Chinese market.

-Other suitors for Qualcomm's chip business, valued at $30 billion-$40 billion, could include a consortium backed by the Chinese government and Samsung Electronics Co Ltd (005930.KS).
+Other suitors for Qualcomm's chip business, valued at $30 billion-$40 billion, could include a consortium backed by the Chinese government and Samsung Electronics Co Ltd.

 Qualcomm said on Wednesday that it was weighing a possible separation of its two businesses, a move prompted by activist shareholder Jana Partners, which had a 1.7 percent stake in the company as of March 31.

-The maker of computing and communication chips for mobile devices has been losing ground to Asian rivals such as MediaTek Inc (2454.TW), whose cheaper versions have given them an edge in the price-conscious Asian market.
+The maker of computing and communication chips for mobile devices has been losing ground to Asian rivals such as MediaTek Inc, whose cheaper versions have given them an edge in the price-conscious Asian market.

 Longtime customer Samsung's decision to use its own chips in its flagship Galaxy S6 smartphone instead of Qualcomm's Snapdragon has added to the company's woes.